dmijatovic/todo-api-bench/README.md

 ## Other interessting technologies not yet tested

 - `dotnet core (C#)`: I need to further investigate appropriate approach and create api.
-It would be great if someone with excellent knowledge of C# could contribute this todo-api.
+It would be great if someone with the knowledge of C# could contribute this todo-api :-).

 ## What these load test results actually mean